menu icon

 By adding an extra heart to the shamrock, you can make a four-leaf clover version.

-🍵Instructions for Crochet Shamrock Coasters
+๐ŸตInstructions for Free Crochet Shamrock Coaster Pattern

 This pattern is made in individual pieces and then sewn together.